Mutual Theory of Mind for Human-AI Communication: Introduction

-Scholars posit that the \textbf{Theory of Mind (ToM)} is a basic cognitive and social characteristic that enables us to make conjectures about each others' minds through observable or latent behavioral and verbal cues~\cite{Baron-cohen1999EvolutionMind,gopnik1992child}.
+In this paper, we propose viewing this emerging HAI paradigm through the lens of Mutual Theory of Mind (MToM).
+We draw inspirations from the human-human communication process, largely enabled by our basic cognitive and social ability of Theory of Mind (ToM).
+ToM is our ability to make conjectures about ourselves and others' mental states (e.g., emotions, intentions)~\cite{Baron-cohen1999EvolutionMind,gopnik1992child}, and it is the key to enabling many human social behaviors such as communication repair and making shared plans or goals~\cite{baron1985does}.
 Having the capability of ToM enables us to construe a mental model of others' minds, which includes their thoughts, preferences, goals, needs, plans, etc.~\cite{Baron-cohen1999EvolutionMind,premack1978does}.
-In typical human-human interactions, having a \textbf{Mutual Theory of Mind (MToM), meaning all parties involved in the interaction possess the ToM}, enables us to continuously refine our understanding of each others' minds through behavioral and verbal feedback, helping us to maintain constructive and coherent communications.
-However, we have not been able to accomplish MToM in human-AI communication, which makes mutual understanding in human-AI communication difficult to achieve.
+In typical human-human communications, having a \textbf{Mutual Theory of Mind (MToM), meaning all parties involved in the interaction possess the ToM}, enables us to continuously refine our interpretations of each others' minds through behavioral and verbal feedback, helping us to maintain constructive and coherent communications.

-In this paper, we posit MToM as a framework to enhance the mutual understanding in human-AI communication.
-We argue that~\textit{MToM as a framework provides a process and content account of human-AI communication} that emphasizes the iterative mutual shaping of each party's perceptions and feedback through different stages of the communication process.
+Drawing on the parallel between the MToM in human-human communications and the emerging HAI paradigm where both humans and AIs can construct representations of each other during communications, we propose the framework of Mutual Theory of Mind to guide the next generation of research in human-AI communications.
+We argue that~\textit{MToM as a framework provides a process and content account of human-AI communication} that emphasizes the iterative mutual shaping of each party's interpretations and feedback through different stages of the communication process.
 We will first review relevant literature on ToM and human-AI communication, then describe the MToM framework in details.
-Finally, we will provide a case study that was conducted under the guidance of MToM framework.
+We then summarize two of our empirical studies inspired by the MToM framework, focusing specifically on the second-level ToM--- the idea of ``I can think about what you think about my mind''--- in human-AI communications.
+Finally, we discuss potential research opportunities in human-AI interaction through the lens of MToM.